 Obviously, replacing all the frets is more work than doing a partial refret.
 But it's not as bad as you'd think.
 Leveling a few new frets to existing frets is difficult.
 Some people have a minimum charge of \$100 for the first fret and \$20 for each additional fret, just to cover the time to level them.
 Once you have to replace more than 10 it's cheaper to just do them all.
-Replacing them all also allows you to level the fretboard.
-Many vintage guitars have a hump at the 14th fret (where the neck joins the body).
-Leveling the frets will cause the frets in this area to become very low.
+Replacing them all also allows you to level the fretboard and remove the 14th fret hump.
+Otherwise, leveling the frets will cause the frets in this area to become very low.
 Leveling the fretboard and replacing all the frets gives you essentially a new neck.